IlonaC365/snake/README.md

-Snake Game
+The Snake Game

+Overview:

-The snake game: a snake that grows each time it “eats” a randomly placed food.
+A snake that grows each time it “eats” a randomly placed food.
 The score increases by 1 every time it eats, and the game ends when the snake’s head crashes into its tail or the walls.

 Game Rules: